-- The student must complete a minimum of 62 semester hours of college-level credit. - 2.
-As part of the minimum 62 semester hour degree requirement, the student must complete a minimum of 15 semester hours of general education courses.
+- 1. The student must complete a minimum of 62 semester hours of college-level credit. - As part of the minimum 62 semester hour degree requirement, the student must complete a minimum of 15 semester hours of general education courses.
 The core of general education courses must include at least one course from each of the following areas: Humanities and Fine Arts, Social and Behavioral Sciences, and natural sciences and mathematics. - The student must complete the prescribed competencies and curriculum for a two-year occupational or work force education program as outlined in the degree plan (Clarendon College Catalog). - 4.
-The student must earn at least 25 percent of the total credit hours required for the degree and at least 50 percent of the technical/workforce education courses required for the degree at Clarendon College. - The student who first entered college in the Fall of 1989 or later must satisfy the TASP requirements, a basic skills test requiring competencies in reading, writing, and mathematics, unless exempt. - 6.
-The student must have satisfactorily settled all college financial obligations. - Developmental courses may not be counted or used as hours towards the Associate in Applied Science Degree.
+The student must earn at least 25 percent of the total credit hours required for the degree and at least 50 percent of the technical/workforce education courses required for the degree at Clarendon College. - 5.
+The student must satisfy the requirements of the Texas Success Initiative, unless exempt. - 6.
+The student must have satisfactorily settled all college financial obligations.

+Developmental courses may not be counted or used as hours towards the Associate in Applied Science Degree.